-Bankruptcy Law does not provide for any creditors’ committee (comitato dei creditori) under consensual restructuring processes; nonetheless, it is customary to have professionals performing as co-ordinators and representatives of creditors, such as loan agents and financial/legal advisers creditors’ side, if and when appointed at this early stage of the procedures.
+CIC does not provide for any creditors’ committee (comitato dei creditori) under consensual restructuring processes; nonetheless, it is customary to have professionals performing as co-ordinators and representatives of creditors, such as loan agents and financial/legal advisers creditors’ side, if and when appointed at this early stage of the procedures.

 Information Provided by the Company

-As an immediate consequence of the fact that no sensible creditor would accept a restructuring plan without being properly informed, the debtor company must constantly provide creditors with adequate asset, economic, financial and legal information, giving evidence of the going concern.
+As an immediate consequence of the fact that no sensible creditor would accept a restructuring plan without being properly informed, the debtor company must constantly provide creditors with adequate asset, economic, financial and legal information giving evidence of the going concern.

-Coherently with the above, legal situations such as contractual priority, security/lien priority, equity-holder and intercompany priority rights, and the relative positions of competing creditor classes (and equity owners) should be duly represented in the restructuring plan, in the relevant report by the independent expert appointed by the debtor, as well as in the agreements with creditors.
+Legal situations such as contractual priority, security/lien priority, equity-holder and intercompany priority rights, and the relative positions of competing creditor classes (and equity owners) should be duly represented in the restructuring plan, in the relevant report by the independent expert appointed by the debtor, as well as in the agreements with creditors.